 Additionally, there are many other sources of financial assistance available at this time.
 Instead of taking money from your future, consider using the resources available now and see how far they get you.
 Then look at your other options.
 But first, think about where you should borrow money instead of your retirement.

 3 Places Where You Should Borrow Money Instead

-There are a number of places you can get money if you really need it, but you certainly want to avoid title loan shops, payday loan places, or any other kind of predatory lending.
+There are a number of places you can get money if you really need it, but you certainly want to avoid title loan shops unless you have the one you trust and have experience with.
 If at all possible, you also want to avoid pawning items that are valuable to you or similar action.
 Instead, you should borrow money from these sources instead…

 1. Your Emergency Savings